-Serving the wide-ranging needs of vulnerable older Philadelphia veterans 60 and older, their widows/widowers and other senior family members who are victims of crime and elder abuse with a range of focused, collaborative victim services and resources, addressing their continuum of needs, including safety, health, shelter, and economic security.
+Serving the wide-ranging needs of vulnerable older veterans in Philadelphia who are victims of crime and elder abuse with a range of focused, collaborative victim services and resources, addressing their continuum of needs, including safety, health, shelter, and economic security.

 Funded by a Justice Assistance Grant (JAG) from the Pennsylvania Commission on Crime and Delinquency, this project targets two currently underserved victim populations in Philadelphia: elders and veterans.
 Both face specific vulnerabilities which make access to victim services challenging and innovative services necessary.
 There are approximately 70,000 veterans currently living in Philadelphia.
 More than 50% of these vets are seniors (approximately 36,000 older veterans).
 Older veteran victims need focused, sensitive and accessible services to meet their special needs.